 Many of the green building segments make sense in the context of the chapters, but others seem like marketing plugs promoting the Living Building Challenge or McLennan himself; however, rather than detracting from the book it makes it more like a real journey with twists and turns, side trips, and dead ends.

-On the surface Zugunruhe may seem like a book for treehuggers and green building professionals, but it is really pertains to personal transformation of any kind.
+On the surface, Zugunruhe may seem like a book for treehuggers and green building professionals, but it pertains to personal transformation of any kind.
 I recommend it to anyone interested in making a change in her or his life and willing to do the work to change.